 2. Why is illegal broadcasting a problem?

-Illegal broadcasters use unlicensed apparatus which can cause interference to licensed users.
-They also have the potential to disrupt the communications of safety of life services such as the emergency services and air traffic control.
+Illegal broadcasters use radio transmitters which can cause interference to legitimate users.
+They also have the potential to disrupt radio communications of critical services such as the emergency services and air traffic control.

-Illegal broadcasters frequently install homemade radio transmitters on the top of high rise tower blocks; forcing entry and disrupting the lives of residents and causing thousands of pounds worth of damage.
+Illegal broadcasters use homespun radio transmitters frequently installed on high rise tower blocks; forcing entry and disrupting the lives of residents and causing thousands of pounds worth of damage.
 The installations are often hazardous and put the health and safety of the public at risk.

 3. What are the offences and the penalties?

-It is important to remember that anyone involved with illegal broadcasting is committing a criminal offence and may be arrested by the police and end up in court.
+Anyone involved with illegal broadcasting is committing a criminal offence and may be arrested by the police and end up in court.
 Offences are punishable by an unlimited fine or up to two years’ imprisonment, or both.

-Offences include using or installing equipment for illegal broadcasting, allowing premises to be used for illegal broadcasting (including local authorities), and advertising or offering other services on an illegal broadcast station.
+Offences include using or installing equipment, allowing premises to be used for illegal broadcasting, and advertising on unlicensed stations or offering any other services to them.

-Please see the wireless telegraphy act for more details.
+Please see the Wireless Telegraphy Act 2006 for more details.

 4. What does Ofcom do about illegal broadcasting?